 These additional plugins sometimes have their own page for settings.
 You can view it as the same as activating a setting in the payment plugin, but that the logic is handled separately.
 Others can instead add additional settings to the payment plugin in connection with the plugin for order management being activated.
 The logic is still handled separately, but you control the settings from the same place.

 Order management as standard or add-on

-The plugins we at Krokedil have developed that have order management as standard are Nets Easy, Walley Checkout, Ecster Pay, Payson Checkout, Qliro One, Payer and Payer B2B, Avarda Checkout, Briqpay and Zimpler.
+The plugins we at Krokedil have developed that have order management as standard are Nets Easy, Walley Checkout, Ecster Pay, Payson Checkout, Qliro One, Payer and Payer B2B, Avarda Checkout, Briqpay, Resurs Checkout and Zimpler.

-The suppliers we have developed a plugin for that have an additional plugin for order management are Klarna and Billmate.
+The suppliers we have developed a plugin for that have an additional plugin for order management are Klarna and Qvickly.
 When it comes to Klarna Checkout and Klarna Payments, it is Klarna Order Management that needs to be installed.
-For Billmate Checkout, Billmate Order Management handles order management.
+For Qvickly Checkout, Qvickly Order Management handles order management.